 - Implement a

-/healthHTTP endpoint used by recovery mechanisms of platforms like Kubernetes
+/healthHTTP endpoint used by recovery mechanisms of platforms such as Kubernetes

 - Design useful and application-specific alerts that are indicative of the problem – these don’t necessarily have to be technical but could also be business KPIs.
 For instance, you could expose login/logout event metrics, such that an alert can perform a trend analysis notifying you once something is wrong, e.g. if your monthly logins start declining